mcombeau/Arachnida/scorpion/README.md

 # Scorpion

 Scorpion is a small image metadata viewing script in Python.
-It can display and delte the exif data of the specified image(s).
+It can display and delete the exif data of the specified image(s).

 ## Requirements